14 Danger Zone

 If you wanted to go on a road trip, would you prefer a 1973 Ford Pinto or a Tesla Model S?
 If you want to browse the web, would you prefer to use a computer from the 90s and 56k modem, or a modern laptop with a high-speed internet connection?
 In both cases, you could potentially get to your destination or browse the web, but the experience would be much different, and you would likely have a clear preference1.
 The same goes with the models you use for your data analysis.

 This is not specific to the statistical linear modeling realm, but there are many applications of statistical models that rely on outdated techniques, metrics, or other tools that solve problems that don’t exist anymore.
 For example, using stepwise/best subset regression for feature selection is not really viable when more principled approaches like the lasso are available.
-Likewise, we can’t really think of a case where something like MANOVA/discriminant function analysis would provide the best answer to a data problem, or where a pseudo-R2 would be a metric that would help us understand a model better or make a decision about it.
+Likewise, we can’t really think of a case where something like MANOVA/discriminant function analysis would provide the best answer to a data problem, or where a pseudo-R2 metric would help us understand a model better or make a decision about it.

 Statistical analysis has been around a long time, and many of the techniques that have been developed are still valid, useful, and very powerful.
 But some reflect the limitations of the time in which they were developed.
 Others were an attempt to take something that was straightforward for simpler settings (e.g. linear regression) and apply to settings where it doesn’t make sense (nonlinear, non-gaussian, etc.).
 Even when still valid, there may be better alternatives available now.